parinfer/parinfer.js/lib/parinfer.js.md

 Parinfer.js performs a well-defined, full file text transformation in one pass.
-Depending on the transformation mode, Parinfer will correct either indentation or close-parens, depending on standard Lisp formatting conventions.
+Depending on the transformation mode, Parinfer will correct either indentation or close-parens, according to standard Lisp formatting conventions.
 The following functions are available.
 See [API](README.md#api) for full details.

 - [`indentMode`]`(text)` - uses indentation to correct parens
 - [`parenMode`]`(text)` - uses parens to correct indentation